-Topic Egyptian legislative requirements EIB policy requirement Measures for bridging the gaps Status Relevant/ Irrelevant Property Valuation/com pensation The unit rates used for compensating property and assets are based on the concept of full market price.
+Topic Egyptian legislative requirements EIB policy requirement Measures for bridging the gaps Status Relevant/ Irrelevant Property Valuation The unit rates used for compensating property and assets are based on the concept of full market price.
 This is not consistent with the full replacement cost adopted by the lender.
 For the EIB, those people whose livelihoods are negatively affected by a project should have their livelihoods improved or at minimum restored and/or adequately compensated for any losses incurred.
-As such, where physical or economic displacement is unavoidable, the Bank requires the promoter to develop an acceptable Resettlement Action Plan.
+As such, where physical or economic displacement is unavoidable, the EIB requires the promoter to develop an acceptable Resettlement Action Plan.
 The plan should incorporate and follow the right to due process, and to meaningful and culturally appropriate consultation and participation, including that of host communities.
 In cases of loss of land for households with land-based livelihoods, affected people must first be offered alternative land of better or equal quality.
 In cases of loss of housing, compensation for houses and other structures should be equivalent to replacement cost plus relocation costs.
-Depreciation of assets or the value of salvage materials shall not be deducted from the value of The EETC is required to calculate the compensation value throughout the life of the project (digging, construction, and operation); with full replacement cost, in accordance to the market value at the time of compensation.
+Depreciation of assets or the value of salvage materials shall not be deducted from the value of replacement cost.
+Where the option of cash compensation or alternative accommodation is provided, the cost estimates for providing The EETC is required to calculate the compensation value throughout the life of the project (digging, construction, and operation); with full replacement cost, in accordance to the market value at the time of compensation.
 In case of providing cash compensation, EETC has to ensure that the value of the crops and trees is equivalent to the market price.
 This is in order to be consistent with the "full replacement cost requirement.
 "Replacement cost" refers to the value determined to be fair compensation for: (i) land, based on its productive potential; (ii) houses and structures, based on the current market price of building materials, and labor without depreciation or deductions for salvaged building material, and (iii) residential land, crops, trees, and other commodities, based on their market value.
-Such cost needs to be further accounted for in case of any removal costs, utility Relevant to the lines OHTLs only
+Such cost needs to be further accounted for in case of any removal costs, utility connection costs, taxation costs imposed on new housing/re-established Relevant to the lines OHTLs only